sagemathinc/cocalc-doc/source/project-settings.rst

 Here are the two most important upgrades.
 You will probably want to apply these to any project you are working on actively:

-.. index:: pair: Member Hosting;project settings
+.. index:: pair: Member Hosting;Project Settings
 .. _member-hosting:

 Member Hosting